fnordoglargh/metametalmapper/README.md

 #### Error cases

 A band might encounter unrecoverable errors while crawling.
 It might happen if the band does not exist or the network connection breaks down.
 Unrecoverable bands will be saved in a file in `./links` and a name like `_bands_with_errors_{time_stamp}`.
 The resulting files contain short band links (as the other `.lnks` files) and can be used for crawling.
-If you notice from the log that a band was removed from MA simply remove the line from the file.
+If you notice from the log that a band was removed from M-A simply remove the line from the file.
 In case of defects drop me a message or fix it yourself and issue a pull request.

+### Inspecting a graph

+Open Neo4j Desktop and inspect the graph.

+  1. Install Neo4j Browser with the "Add Application" button inside Neo4j Desktop.
+  1. Start Neo4j Browser.
+  3. Click on the database icon (top left).
+  4. Enter `MATCH (n) RETURN n LIMIT 250` in the text box starting with the $ symbol and press play.

+You might want to use a higher number than 250 if you already have more than 250 entities in the database.
+Depending on how strong your machine is, ~1000 might be usable maximum.
+To change the maximum node number you need to open the Neo4j Browser, click on the cog icon (lower left) anf change the value of _Initial Node Display_.

+See also [database entities](DATABASES.md) for in-depth details and the [examples](EXAMPLES.md) section.

 ### Analysis

 After e.g. crawling a region or a country, you can start analyzing the data.
 Running the program with either of the available switches prints some information on the command line.
 Far more interesting are the exported CSV and GraphML files.
 They are named after their general category followed by a timestamp (depicted by a * in the following sections).

+* `-y`: Considers the entire database.
+* `-z <countries>`: In this case `<countries>` is a comma separated list of ISO shorts (`N1,N2,N3`).
+Don't use white spaces unless you enclose the entire list in double quotes (`"N1, N2, N3"`).

 #### Countries